 Australian Pinot Noir

-We make some ripping Pinots in Australia, and they can be made in so many marvellous ways.
+There are many good red wine brands making ripping Pinots in Australia, and they can be made in so many marvellous ways.
 They can be complex and spicy, elegant and floral or even just juicy and smashable; their versatility makes them one of the best Australian red wines you can buy.

 Today, we lean towards an Australian red wine that is a bit more muscular than your typical Pinot.
 More tannins, more mouthfeel, and a longer finish; something more complex and powerful.
 I was recently in Tasmania and here I found my perfect breed of Pinot — Gutsy Pinots with more depth, something I could tuck into with my steak.
 Pinot is a great alternative when you don’t want to eat your wine.
 The tannins, alcohol content and body of some of our classic bigger wines can be too much of a mouthful if you don’t want that crusty, drunk-uncle-stained-teeth look.